RESubmission17/RE_Submission_17/README.md

 ### Verb tags

 This table contains the present verb counts for each feedback sentence.
-The tables are linked via the id column A detailed description of the verb tags can be found at https://www.clips.uantwerpen.be/pages/mbsp-tags
+The tables are linked via the id column.

+A detailed description of the verb tags can be found at https://www.clips.uantwerpen.be/pages/mbsp-tags

 | Column Names  | Description           |